 Blois is a beautiful city with remarkable architectural and cultural heritage.
 Its Old Town is very compact, and you can easily explore it on foot.
 In Blois, don’t miss visiting the Château de Blois, the Loire’s finest in-town château and home to seven French Kings!

 Blois is a good base to explore the medieval town of Beaugency, the city of Amboise with its Royal Castle and the Clos de Lucé, and the castles of Chambord, Cheverny, Chaumont sur Loire, and Chenonceau.

-Tours is a historic city, the capital of the French kingdom, even if for a short time, and with a rich heritage.
+Tours is a historic city with a rich heritage.
+Tours was the capital of the French kingdom, even if for a short time.
 It is also a student city, with a lively city center populated by many restaurants and bars that pop up their terraces outside as soon as the beautiful days arrive.

 Tours is an excellent base to explore the medieval towns of Chinon, and Langeais, the city of Amboise with its Royal Castle and the Clos de Lucé, and the castles of Chenonceau, Azay-le-Rideau, and Villandry.

 Sitting on the River Loire banks, in the region of Pays-de-la-Loire, the city of Saumur has a pretty medieval Old Town to explore crowned by a fairytale medieval castle and plenty to see and do.

 Saumur is a good base to explore the medieval towns of Chinon and Langeais, the city of Angers with its imposing medieval castle, the magnificent Abbey of Fontevraud – the burial place of the Plantagenets in France – and the castles of Azay-le-Rideau, and Villandry.